aosbornee/DevOps-Work/interview-prep/Agile-Principle-Questions.md

 ## What are information radiators

+- This is a generic term for pieces of information that is highly visbly displayed in the workplace

+- This conveys the message that the team have nothing to hide from stakeholders or investors, in addition to this, the team also has nothing to hide from themselves

+## What is the starfish Retrospective

+- The goal of this is to look at current practices being carried out and deciding which need more energy and which need less directed to them

+- Often when coming across an issue, we give a temporary solution, the issue here is that the same problem will constantly resurface throughout the project

+- Using route cause analysis allows us to keep questioning why each issue is occurring

+- If the user didn't get notifications this was because there was a bug in first release, why? this is because we didn't test it, why? this is because we didn't test all features as it was impractical.

+- To combat this ROOT issue, we could use practical tools and automation testing
+#### These can be divided into:

+- Things to keep doing
+- Things to do less
+- Things to completely stop doing
+- Lastly things to start doing

+## What is Root Cause Analysis

+- This methodology is used for analysing problems in order to identify why the problems have occurred

 ## What are the three amigos

 ## What are The four values of the agile manifesto